South Carolina Recording Laws: Consent Rules and Penalties

 Are Recordings Admissible in Court?

-Recordings made legally under South Carolina’s one-party consent law are generally admissible as evidence.
-However, courts may consider:
+Recordings made legally under South Carolina's one-party consent law are generally admissible as evidence in both criminal and civil proceedings.
+However, courts evaluate several factors:

 Criminal Cases vs. Civil Cases